Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Contingent Transactions

 \end{proof}

-By~\cref{lem:risk-tradeoff}, we show that the sum of the user and scheduler risk is always constant.
-Thus, any protocol that reduces the user risk must increase the scheduler risk for that transaction (and vice-versa), unless the attainable fee is the same as the user ideal fee ($\attainablefee = \uifee$).
+By~\cref{lem:risk-tradeoff}, the sum of user and scheduler risks is constant.
+Thus, any protocol that reduces user risk must increase scheduler risk for that transaction (and vice-versa), unless the attainable fee is the same as the user ideal fee ($\attainablefee = \uifee$).

 We note one subtlety: even though $\userrisk + \schedrisk$ is fixed, the \emph{combined} utility of the user and the scheduler is not.
 The reason is burning.
 Because the scheduler only keeps a fraction $\gamma$ of what the user pays (the rest is burned), money shifted from the user to the scheduler is not a clean one-to-one transfer.
 We make this dependence on $\gamma$ explicit when we analyze the mechanisms in \cref{sec:newprotocol,sec:feeshills}.